BHAVNAQJOSHI/flutter_basics_sharedpref/README.md

 # login_back
-Basics
+Basics :
-shared preferences
+#shared preferences
-Used shared prefrences to preserve state to stay at same page after closing the app.
+#Used shared prefrences to preserve state to stay at same page after closing the app.